Welcome from the Horizon High School Mathematics Department!

 - Discrete Mathematics*

-See a trajectory of our courses under Documents near the bottom of this page.
-The trajectory still lists CMIC (Contemporary Math in Context) as our core math curriculum, but our district has chosen to change to Big Ideas Integrated Mathematics starting this year, 2019-2020.
+See a trajectory of our courses under Math Courses near the left of this page.
+Our district has chosen to use Big Ideas Integrated Mathematics as the base for our guaranteed and viable curriculum.

 All students enrolled in a Mathematics course MUST have a TI-83+ or TI-84+ graphing calculator.
 These can be purchased at a variety of stores and online.
 We also have calculators students can rent for $20/school year.
 You can either rent one at the bookkeeping office or at PayForIt.net.
 Just show the teacher the receipt and they'll check it out to you.

 Philosophy on Homework

 As mathematics teachers, we believe that homework supports and enhances student learning by allowing students to practice skills, deepen understanding and become more confident in their mathematical ability.
 We will assign meaningful homework problems two or three days a week that students can complete in a (weekly) total of 30-40 minutes.
 We will ensure students understand the concepts and have the necessary skills to successfully complete these assignments before assigning them as homework.
 We will provide timely feedback on student homework, with time allotted in class and/or outside of class, for student clarification.
 Homework is an assessment of developing knowledge and understanding, and hence will be scored in the "formative assessment" category of the gradebook.